jassmin-herr09/google-books-api-cli/README.md

 1. Open up your terminal and clone this repository in a location of your preference.

-2. Navigate or cd into the folder 8th-google-cli.
+2. Navigate or cd into the folder google-books-api-cli

-3. Install the project dependencies by running `npm i` from within the 8th-google-cli folder.
+3. Install the project dependencies by running `npm i` from within the google-books-api-cli folder.
 Please refer to the 'Dependencies' section below.
 The dependencies can also be used with Yarn, but for my project I used npm.

 4. Additionally, in order to make the local npm package (the 8th-google-cli App) to be globally available in our workstation, we run a command, `npm link` .
 This step allows us to run the command at any location from the command line.